patrickbucher/read-think-write/content/not-as-easy-as-it-seems-continued.md

 Documenting this assignment was a good experience for me, because it accompanies my sentiment with data.
-There's way less smart-boyism (arguing about the task), but more negligence and lazyness than I anticipated.
+There's way less smart-boyism (arguing about the task), but more negligence and laziness than I anticipated.